 Use only the power adapter supplied, as indicated on the underside of the base.
-Use only the cables supplied for fax, fixed line, ISDN, LAN and receiver connection and connect these to the intended port only.
+Use only the cables supplied for fixed line, LAN and receiver connection and connect these to the intended port only.

 Using your telephone may affect nearby medical equipment.
 Be aware of the technical conditions in your particular environment e.g., doctor's surgery.